krancour/brignext/PROPOSAL.md

 ### High Level Architecture

-With a few cross-cutting concerns such as access control notwithstanding, the proposed architecture decomposes Brigade three logical sub-systems-- record keeping, scheduling, and logging-- with a service layer to coordinate among these three.
-The service layer will be exposed to clients via secure HTTP endpoints that implement a RESTful API.
+With a few cross-cutting concerns such as access control notwithstanding, the proposed architecture decomposes Brigade into three logical subsystems-- record keeping, scheduling, and logging-- with a service facade layer to coordinate among these three.
+The service facade layer will be exposed to clients via secure HTTP endpoints that implement a RESTful API.
 An API client will be made available as a Go package.

 ![Logical Component Model](component.png)